DRIVER-EU/test-bed-rest-service/README.md

 **Goal:** provide an easy way of notifying others that there is data available for which it would not be feasible to send it over the test-bed
 **Solution:** a simple tool, consisting of only one REST endpoint (http://localhost:8190/CISRestAdaptor/sendLargeDataUpdateJson) and a basic UI
 The UI provides a form where the location of the data (an URL) as well as the data type and a title must be filled in.
 Optionally, a description might be entered.
 **HowTo:** To use it just run the rest-testbed-adapter-1.0.3.jar that can be find in the executable folder.
+As soon as the Adaptor is running open the page in a web browser by calling: http://localhost:8190